NicholasEM/CustomizableMap/README.md

 (Information for finding variables for the first three parameters can be found on the livefyre admin console - instructions below)

-**e=anotherexample.com:** Sets the environment for the collection to be displayed (defaults to livefyre.com. - this is not shown in the example url above since it does not need to be altered or customized to work under normal circumstances.)
+**e=anotherexample.com:** Sets the environment for the collection to be displayed (defaults to livefyre.com. - this is not shown in the example urls below since it does not need to be altered or customized to work under normal circumstances.)

 **c=a,b:** Sets the map's starting center at latitude 'a' and longitude 'b.'
 Decimal values are allowed here.